407pilot/THID/README.md

 ## What It Is

-The THID is a compact physical control pendant for Tormach's PathPilot CNC controller.
+The THID is a compact physical control pendant for Tormach's PathPilot CNC controller, but can work with any controller that uses a USB HID keyboard.
 It consists of an aluminum housing populated with an Arduino Micro clone and up to four buttons.
 When a button is pressed, the Arduino emulates a USB keyboard and sends a keystroke combination to the host PC, triggering the corresponding PathPilot action.

 The default four-button configuration controls: